AKSHAYJHA2003/E-Commerce/README.md

 ## Introduction

-Welcome to our highly interactive e-commerce website, where users can explore a wide collection of items, personalize their preferences, and proceed to checkout seamlessly.
+This is a highly interactive e-commerce website, where users can explore a wide collection of items, personalize their preferences, and proceed to checkout seamlessly.
 The website also features an admin section equipped with valuable statistics for sellers, order approval functionality, and the ability to manage the available items.

 ## Features